mchangrh/sb-wiki/README.md

 # other notes
 - make sure to bind mount the image, don't use a volume
-- bind mount LocalSettings with :ro
 - logos and other resources cannot be in subdirectories within /images for some reason
-- for mariadb, enable MARIADB_AUTO_UPGRADE or some updates will break the database